 Alma-nac’s Paxton House

 This is the approach alma-nac took in the transformation of Paxton House, a derelict former office building that is now a sustainable designed block of 43 flats.
 At the heart of the design are a number of innovations: the use of exterior access walkways, the design of paired couplets of flats and flexible use spaces that explore innovative ideas in the architectural design sector.

 The work has gained recognition in a number of ways and alma-nac are very proud to have our work with Joseph Homes featured in Housebuilder magazine in May 2018.
-Paxton House was also covered by Architects Journal’s “First Look” feature in June 2018 and has been shortlisted for their prestigious retrofit award.
+Paxton House was also covered by Architects Journal’s “First Look” feature in June 2018 and winning the prestigious AJ retrofit award in September 2018.

 Start on site: January 2015

 Form of contract or procurement route: Construction management

 Design software used: ARCHICAD